Kill Your Darlings (2013 film)

-Kill Your Darlings is a 2013 American biographical drama film written by Austin Bunn and directed by John Krokidas in his feature film directorial debut.
+Kill Your Darlings is a 2013 American biographical drama film about the college lives of leading members of the Beat Generation: Lucien Carr, Allen Ginsberg, William S. Burroughs, and Jack Kerouac.
+Written by Austin Bunn, it is directed by John Krokidas in his feature film directorial debut.

 The film had its world premiere at the 2013 Sundance Film Festival, garnering positive first reactions.
 It was shown at the 2013 Toronto International Film Festival, and it had a limited theatrical North American release from October 16, 2013.
 Kill Your Darlings became available on Blu-ray and DVD in the US on March 18, 2014, and then in the UK on April 21, 2014.

-The story is about the college days of some of the early members of the Beat Generation (Lucien Carr, Allen Ginsberg, William S. Burroughs, and Jack Kerouac), their interactions, and Carr's killing of his long-time friend David Kammerer in Riverside Park in Manhattan, New York City.

-The title is a reference to the often-misquoted advice of Arthur Quiller-Couch, that writers must be willing to edit out their most finely written passages if they fail to serve the piece as a whole: "Murder your darlings."
+The title is a reference to the often-misquoted advice of Arthur Quiller-Couch, that writers must be willing to remove their most finely written passages if they fail to serve the piece as a whole: "Murder your darlings."

 Plot

 In 1944, poet Allen Ginsberg wins a place at Columbia University in New York City.
 He arrives as a very inexperienced freshman, but soon runs into Lucien Carr, an unruly character who holds strong anti-establishment beliefs.

 Ginsberg discovers that Carr only manages to stay at Columbia because of a professor who works as a janitor, David Kammerer; the latter writes all of Carr's term papers for him.
-Kammerer has a predatory relationship with Carr and is in love with him, pressuring Carr for sexual favors in exchange for assuring that he cannot be expelled.
+Kammerer has a predatory relationship with Carr and is in love with him.
+Carr describes Kammerer as "a Queer", while Kammerer pressures Carr for sexual favors in exchange for assuring that he cannot be expelled.

-As Ginsberg spends more time with Carr, he soon meets William S. Burroughs, who is far into drug experimentation, and the writer Jack Kerouac, who is a sailor at that time and has been expelled from Columbia.
-These ambitious people decide to start a new literary movement named The New Vision as a rebellion toward laws, institutions, and Ginsberg and Carr's lawful professor Steeves.
+As Ginsberg spends more time with Carr, he soon meets William S. Burroughs, who is far into drug experimentation, and the writer Jack Kerouac, who is a sailor at that time and has been expelled from Columbia (and now living with Edie Parker).
+These ambitious people decide to start a new literary movement named The New Vision as a rebellion toward laws, institutions, and Ginsberg and Carr's law professor Steeves.
 As Ginsberg spirals into the lifestyle of drugs, alcohol and cigarettes with his newfound friends, he slowly develops romantic feelings for Carr.

+The group, consisting of Ginsberg, Carr, Burroughs, and Kerouac, pull off a stunt at the Columbia University library.
+They manage to take an impression and duplicate the library key, waiting until nightfall to break in.
+Kammerer tips off the security guards, forcing the group to flee, though they still manage to complete their prank.
+Afterward, Kammerer confronts the group and is exposed as the snitch.

 Carr tells Kammerer he is done with him and recruits Ginsberg to write his term papers.
+One night, Kammerer tracks down Carr, who is staying with Kerouac at the time.
+He begs Carr for a chance to redeem himself but is rejected.
 Kammerer, in retaliation, puts Kerouac's cat into the oven only for Kerouac to discover and rescue it in the middle of the night.